kaitbr0/kaitbr0/README.md

 # Hi, I'm Kait! :alien:

 I'm a software engineer from New York.
-Currently looking for a full time position.

 ## Skills :computer: :iphone: